finbourne/identity-sdk-java-preview/sdk/docs/UsersApi.md

 # **expirePassword**
 > TemporaryPassword expirePassword(id)

-[BETA] ExpirePassword: Reset the user&#39;s password to a temporary one
+[EARLY ACCESS] ExpirePassword: Reset the user&#39;s password to a temporary one

 Resets the user&#39;s password to a temporary one which is then expired